sofia-pham/3x3tictactoe/README.md

 # 3x3tictactoe
-A 3x3 tic tac toe game based on user input and playing against a computer.
+A simple 3x3 tic tac toe game based on user input and playing against a computer.